department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 <div class="feature" markdown="1">

-### Can I get education benefits under the MGIB-SR program?
+### Am I eligible for education benefits under the MGIB-SR program?

 You can get education benefits under this program if you meet the requirements listed below.